-Description: Mock Trial is a critical and analytical study of trials conducted in America, both past and present.
+Description: Students will learn about the indigenous peoples of Mexico and Cent Mock Trial is a critical and analytical study of trials conducted in America, both past and present.
 All forms of trials are examined including criminal, civil, small claims, and traffic trials.
-Students learn the skills associated with our adversarial system of justice through performance in mock trials, analysis of past trails in American history, and viewing actual and simulated trials.
+Students learn the skills associated with our adversarial system of justice through performance in mock trials, analysis of past trails in American history, and viewing actual and simulated trials. ral America, significant events from the history of Mexico, and the unique experiences of Mexican Americans in the United States.
+This course is open to students of any background who wishes to learn more about the Mexican American heritage.

-Pre-AP World History & Geography Course # 628900
+Pre-AP World History & Geography